-User Interrupt Active: When a one is read, it indicates that an enabled user interrupt condition (other than the DMA interrupts) is active for the referenced channel.
+User Interrupt Active: When one, it indicates that an enabled user interrupt condition (other than the DMA interrupts) is active for the referenced channel.
 A zero indicates that no enabled interrupt condition is active.

-Channel Interrupt Active: When a one is read, it indicates that the interrupt is active for the referenced channel.
+Channel Interrupt Active: When one, it indicates that the interrupt is active for the referenced channel.
 A zero indicates that the channel interrupt is not active.